-- Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
+- · Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 10.
-If you need to replace the backplane because of an upgrade or system failure, complete the following steps to remove the disk drives, depending on your backplane:
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just before removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 5.
+Unlock the control panel, located under the disk bays, by sliding the release latch (A) in the direction of its arrow, and pull the control panel out of the system, as shown in the following figure.
+Remove the control panel by pressing the locking tabs (B) located on either side of the panel, grasping the edges of the panel, and pulling the panel out of its bay.